 HIGH SCHOOL YEARS

-FIA serves grades 7-11 and grants an American high-school diploma after the successful completion of the 12th grade year (June 2023).
+The FIA High School serves grades 7-12 and grants an American high-school diploma after the successful completion of the 12th grade year.
 Graduation requirements resemble American secondary standards and rigorous college preparatory studies found at the most selective private American day and boarding schools.

 In the High School years (9th through 12th grades), basic introductory courses, taught at a college-preparatory level with an emphasis on independent learning skills, personal motivation, collaborative or individualized learning, and service, students are offered with a variety of electives to pursue their interests in depth.
 In the 10th and 11th grades, students are tested with the PSAT/NMSQT examinations.
 11th and 12th graders take a variety of subject-area tests at the Advanced Placement and SAT II levels, depending on the student’s individual ability.